JuanViM/JuanViM/README.md

 I'm a computer science student who is passionate about writing code, solving problems, automating stuff, and building software.

 - 🔭 I'm currently an Accenture employee in Malaga as a Backend programmer.
-- 📚 I’m currently learning  backend web development using NodeJS, ExpressJS and MongoDB.
+- 📚 I’m currently learning Spring Framework & Spring Boot 3.
-- 👯 I’m looking for a software development internship.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/juan-villegas-mu%C3%B1oz-b34535202/) [Gmail](mailtoJuan.villegasm21)